and welcome to our German Word of the Day. This time we’ll have a look at the meaning of:

 And I think that’s actually it for today.
 This was our little look at the meanings of voll.
 And I am 100% sure that you’ll hear the intensifier from now on, if you’re in Germany.

-As usual, if you have any questions or suggestions, I would be voll happy to read a comment because my comment basket can never get voll enough.
+And of course, if have any questions or suggestions, I would be voll happy to read a comment because my comment basket can never get voll enough.

 I hope you liked it and see you next time.